Join Us

 Please avoid unsolicited emails.
 I do not respond to generic email requests.
 If you send an email before submitting your application, that usually means you didn’t read this website, which is not a good look.
 My hope is that you’re looking carefully at prospective advisors before applying to grad school.
 If you do message Prof. Sabelhaus, please mention that you read this guidance, and suggest a reason for your message.
 I’ll keep an eye out for special situations.

-How to get noticed: We are glad that you are excited about joining our group.
+How to get noticed: I am glad that you are excited about joining our group.
 Submitting a high-quality application to BU’s PhD program is the best way to join us.

 How to write a great application: Talk about why you want to come to BU, and why you would like to join our group among others.
 Why do you want to get a PhD, instead of a master’s degree?
 What would you like to do in your career after you graduate?

-Our lab is less interested in your technical expertise – instead, show us evidence like: overcoming challenges, your organizational and teamwork skills, motivation to work in mechanical/systems engineering or robotics, creativity, compassion, dedication to making the world a better place for others, leadership, or self-reflection.
+When reviewing applications, I look for evidence that a prospective student can succeed despite the challenges in a PhD program.
+Examples: overcoming challenges, your organizational and teamwork skills, resilience, motivation to work in mechanical/systems engineering or robotics, creativity, compassion, dedication to making the world a better place for others, leadership, or self-reflection.
+I also look for well-rounded students who are comfortable with hardware experiments as well as mathematics.

 Undergraduate Students

-We are only able to accept current BU undergraduates as researchers at this time.
-Please log in here for more information.
+Our lab only accepts current BU students as undergraduates as researchers at this time.
+If you are a current BU student, please log in here for more information.